-- 1. register with and provide documentation to the Student Disability Resource Center; - 2. bring a letter to the instructor indicating the need for accommodation and what type.
+- register with and provide documentation to the appropriate university office.
+For FAMU students, this is the Learning Development and Evaluation Center (LEDC).
+For FSU students this is and Student Disability Resource Center (SDRC); - bring a letter to the instructor indicating the need for accommodation and what type.